unparalleled-js/docs-1/developing-connectors/sdk-2/pick-list-toggle-fields.md

 `toggle_field` should be defined as a hash nested in the primary field.
 Within this hash should be a definition of a typical field.
 This means that the `toggle_field` hash should contain all the fields required for a field.

 Note: `toggle_field` keys do not have default behaviours.
 This means that all fields are required and must be explicitly defined.
 For a details of field definitions, check out [Object Definition](object-definition.md)

+### Next section
+The next section goes through what ruby methods you can use in the Workato SDK as well as how you can declare your own reusable methods.
+[Go to our methods documentation](/developing-connectors/sdk-2/pick-list-toggle-fields.md) or check out our [best practices](/developing-connectors/sdk-2/best-practices.md) for some tips.